- Module Code:

 - History and Reform;

 - European Community Aspect.

-PrerequisitesBA law students will need permission from the course convenor which will only be granted if the student has sufficient grounding in English law.
-JYA students may not take this course.
+PrerequisitesBA law students will need permission from the module convenor which will only be granted if the student has sufficient grounding in English law.
+JYA students may not take this module.

 - To provide a sound foundation of knowledge of English company law; and